Skip to main content

 Mandated Reporter Training

 LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be better prepared to recognize and report child abuse, child maltreatment, and child neglect.
-Specific learning objectives include:
+Specific learning objectives to address potential knowledge gaps include:

-- Summarize responsibilities for reporting suspected child abuse.
+• Summarize the basis and responsibilities for reporting suspected child abuse.

-- Identify the protections for reporters and penalties for failure to report.
+• Identify the protections for reporters who act in good faith and penalties for failure to report.

 CHILD WELFARE IN PENNSYLVANIA